What causes heel spurs?

 Custom orthotics help prevent the progression of the bone spurs.

 Stretching exercises can help reduce the pain of heel spurs as well decrease inflammation you may be experiencing.
 Some of these helpful exercises include calf stretches performed either against a wall or on steps, foot rolls with a golf or tennis ball, seated foot flexes, and towel grabs with your toes.
 Heel spur prevention can start by understanding the everyday stresses put on your feet and knowing when to let your feet rest.
 It’s also important to not let heel pain go uncared for.
 Once you notice something is off, take action instead of waiting to see if it goes away.

-If you’d like more information about heel spurs, call our office.
-We can provide you with a proper diagnosis and professional care.
+If you would like more information about heel spurs, call our office.
+(562) 429-5300 We can provide you with a proper diagnosis and professional care.